Our new Earthquake Risks tool gives you easy access to information on multiple earthquake-related data points for any location in Washington state.

 Sometimes, liquefaction causes damage in areas many miles away from a quake’s epicenter, even in a quake less severe than the one in Japan.
 For example, the 2001 Nisqually earthquake was magnitude 6.8, compared to 9.0 for the 2011 Japan quake.
 The Nisqually epicenter lay southwest of Tacoma, just off the coast of Anderson Island.5 Yet, liquefaction-related damage occurred at the northern end of Boeing Field, near Green Lake6 and on Harbor Island, where multiple cracks appeared in pavement and a water pipe broke.7

-The 2001 Nisqually earthquake caused liquefaction-related damage as far away
+The 2001 Nisqually earthquake caused liquefaction-related damage as far away as Harbor Island.

 The Pacific Northwest Seismic Network has its own illustration, showing liquefaction attributed to the Nisqually earthquake in Mason, Thurston, Kitsap, Pierce and King counties.

 There are no readily available cost estimates specific to liquefaction-related damages from the Nisqually quake or the others mentioned above.
 However, estimated damages from the Nisqually quake totaled between $1 billion and $3 billion.8 And the Japanese government estimated the 2011 quake caused more than $200 billion in damages, not including the costs related to the tsunami that followed the quake or the nuclear plant meltdown.9

 What makes soil susceptible to liquefaction?